crdpa/site/posts/2022-04-28 - building the blog part 2.md

 Date: 2022-04-28
 Tags: go
 ---
-# Building this blog from scratch - part 2

 Continuing from the last post, now I'll show some things I wanted to implement and the problems that appeared with it.

 ## URLs